shubhamkumarhms13/HotelMicroservices/README.md

-# 🏨 Hotel Management System - Microservices Architecture
+# 🏨 Hotel Management System - Microservices

 This project is a **Microservices-based Hotel Management System**, designed with **Spring Boot, Spring Cloud, and Eureka Server**.
 Each service runs independently and communicates via REST APIs and Feign Clients.